-What about Meats?
+What about Meat?

 Water, Water, Water

-If it is wintertime, you need to get a heater for the water trough so that it doesn’t freeze.
+If it is wintertime, you need to get a heater for the water trough so it doesn’t freeze.
 This way, your chickens will always have clean, healthy water available.

-Along with that, adding acid to the water can help balance the PH in the chicken’s gut.
+Additionally, adding acid to the water can help balance the PH in the chicken’s gut.
 This helps keep the chickens healthier, which will, in turn, help the chickens produce more eggs with sturdier shells.

 It is the epitome of the survival of the fittest.
 So it is vital to keep an eye on the dynamics of the chicken house.
 Separate those chickens that are attempting to take over.

 There will also be some chickens who attempt to brood.
 Brooding is when they will try to sit on eggs to hatch chicks.
 It is essential to maintain a watchful eye on where chickens are sitting.

-So as a chick grows into a chicken, you may come to realize that they are actually not a hen.
+So as a chick grows into a chicken, you may realize that they are not a hen.
 They are a rooster.
 A rooster will have a larger comb on the head and a larger gobble.

 A Healthy Living Environment

 Chickens need a healthy place to live in.
 They need an area that has straw or other bedding that they can burrow into to place their eggs.
 And they need an area just to get up out of the mud and muck.

 Similar to a dog.
-It is a way that they clean themselves and is also just a daily activity for them.
+It is a way that they clean themselves and is just a daily activity.
 Provide dry dirt and bedding to help keep your chickens clean and healthy.

 How about Corn

 So although it is okay to feed your chicken table scraps of fruits and vegetables, a well-rounded chicken diet will also contain bagged chicken feed for a perfect diet.

 Food Varieties Based on Purpose

 So on so forth.
 So you will need to adjust the feed you are giving based on the purpose of the chicken.
 If you have laying chickens, those that are for laying eggs, you will want to give a higher calcium diet.

 Obviously, chickens can eat cantaloupe skins is not a big deal.
-Chickens enjoy a great addition of table scraps of fruits and vegetables to their diet.
+Chickens enjoy adding table scraps of fruits and vegetables to their diet.